 The Guyana government has spent billions of dollars developing the Essequibo regions for decades, and before that, it had been under the development of the British.
 On the other hand, throughout history, Caracas never spent a single dime in the development of the Essequibo.
 In fact, when Venezuela enjoyed its oil boom a few decades ago, Venezuela became the richest country in South America – but residents of the Essequibo did not receive any of this wealth or status – they remained classified under the status of the Guyanese economy.
 Residents of the Essequibo never earned or spent Venezuelan currency except perhaps in foreign exchange or remittances.

 However, in the year 2015, when Nicolas Maduro learned of the massive oil discoveries in Guyana’s waters, his government rushed to offer Venezuelan ID cards to residents of the Essequibo.
 But at that time, even Venezuelans were fleeing Venezuela by the droves, and no one wanted to be classified as a resident of poverty-stricken Venezuela.

 By then, hyperinflation had already struck the Venezuelan currency and it had little to no value.
-In the year 2015, the offer to receive a Venezuelan ID card was extended to all residents of the Essequibo, but for both economic and patriotic reasons, no Guyanese residing in the Essequibo responded.
+In the year 2015, the offer to receive a Venezuelan ID card was extended to all residents of the Essequibo, but whether for economic or patriotic reasons, no Guyanese residing in the Essequibo responded.

 Bear in mind that Venezuela, with over 300 billion barrels, has the largest oil reserves in the world – but this serves no economic purpose under crippling international sanctions.
-What then is there for them to gain by coveting a fraction of Guyana’s 8 to 13 billion barrels?
+What then is there for them to gain by coveting a fraction of Guyana’s 11 billion barrels?